Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 Forrester Research found that 44% of online consumers consider having a live person to talk to while making an online purchase one of the most important features a website can have.

-Installing a live chat widget on your site isn’t enough: You need to have real people responding to incoming chats in real-time.
+Installing a sales chat widget on your site isn’t enough: You need to have real people responding to incoming chats in real-time.

-While this might sound obvious, there are hundreds of companies out there that have installed live chat software but don’t have any employees actually staffing the live chat.
+While this might sound obvious, there are hundreds of companies out there that have installed live chat software but don’t have any sales staff actually staffing the live chat.

-Yes, you can automate aspects of live chat and use it for announcements and lead capture campaigns.
-But if that’s all you’re using live chat for, you’re missing the point.
+Yes, you can automate aspects of live chat for sales and use it for announcements and lead capture campaigns.
+But if that’s all you’re using chat technology for, you’re missing the point.

-At Drift, we think about live chat as a technology for having 1:1 conversations at scale.
+At Drift, we think about live chat for sales as a technology for having 1:1 conversations at scale.

 Without humans present, those conversations can’t happen.